 Kirk House Publishers is proud to present the Reminisce Line of dementia-friendly books.
 Written by REMINISCE authors, the stories are set in the 1940s, 1950s, and 1960s in an easy-to-read, short-story format.
-Large type and full-colored illustrations make the stories accessible to all readers, many of whom may have their own special memories of those periods of history.
+Large type and full-page illustrations make the stories accessible to all readers, many of whom may have their own special memories of those periods of history.

 About the REMINISCE line

 Each book is printed in large type on white stock for easy reading.
 The words “large print” will appear on the book but never the words Dementia or Alzheimer’s.
-Each of the books in the series will include ten stories of 1500 to 3000 words written by some of the best authors in their genre.
+Each of the books in the series will include nine or ten stories of 1500 to 3000 words written by some of the best authors in their genre.
 Line drawings are placed throughout the book along with several full-color images.
 These books are conversational and easy to follow, for those who love reading as much as we do.

 Much of her work focuses on drawing out precious memories.
 As a hospice volunteer, she continues to hone her gift for capturing life stories and has documented the lives of dozens of patients.
 She refined this gift in Memories of Lake Elmo, a collection of remembrances telling the evolving story of a charming village.
 She continues her passion and has caught the essence of her husband’s early life in war-torn Indonesia.
 In Darkness in Paradise, Onno VanDemmeltraadt’s story is touchingly told amid the horrors of WWII.
 This work has been praised by Tom Brokaw and has also earned the New Apple Award for Excellence in Independent Publishing for 2017 as the Solo Medalist for Historical Nonfiction.